 7. The 5GMSu Client requests the start of media uplink streaming (M5u).

-8. The 5GMSu Client requests a bit rate recommendation from the 5GMS AF (M5u).
+8. The 5GMSu Client requests a bit rate recommendation from the 5GMSu AF (M5u) and the 5GMSu AF provides the bit rate recommendation to the 5GMSu Client in response.

 NOTE: The procedures associated with AF-based Network Assistance interactions between the 5GMSu AF and the PCF or NEF are omitted here.

-9. The 5GMS AF provides the bit rate recommendation to the 5GMSu Client (M5u).

-10. Uplink media streaming starts from the 5GMSu Client to the 5GMSu AS (M4u).
+9. Uplink media streaming starts from the 5GMSu Client to the 5GMSu AS (M4u).

-11. Media streaming egest starts from the 5GMSu AS to the 5GMSu Application Provider (M2u′).
+10. Media streaming content egest starts from the 5GMSu AS to the 5GMSu Application Provider (M2u′).

 When event coverage has completed: